Pattern matching

 Pattern instructions are only emitted during the pattern step, but that step can emit non-pattern instructions as well.
 For example, in a pattern like (x: i32, a + b), i32 and a + b are ordinary expressions, and so their SemIR must be emitted during the initial traversal of the parse tree, as with any other expression.

-All the pattern instructions for a given full-pattern are grouped together in a distinct block that contains only pattern instructions.
-Consequently, Check::Context maintains pattern_block_stack as a separate InstBlockStack for pattern blocks, and provides separate methods like AddPatternInst for adding instructions to it.
+All the pattern instructions for a given full-pattern are grouped together in a distinct block that contains only pattern instructions, for reasons discussed below.
+Consequently, Check::Context maintains pattern_block_stack as a separate InstBlockStack for pattern blocks, and operations like AddInst automatically put newly-created pattern insts on that stack.

 Instruction ordering